-(2) Failure to File or Serve.
-If an appellant fails to file or serve its brief within the time allowed, the appeal may be dismissed on motion of an appellee or on the Court's own initiative.
+C20 Hailing to file or Serve.
+If an appellant tails to il proserve its brief within the time allowed, the appear may be dismissed on motion of an appellee or on the Court's own initiative.
 If an appellee fails to file and serve its brief within the time allowed, it may not be heard in oral argument except by permission of the Court.